-Seppe Segers is a postdoctoral researcher at the Department of Philosophy and Moral Sciences, Ghent University (Belgium) and secretary of the Bioethics Institute Ghent (BIG).
+Seppe Segers is a professor of ethics and moral science at the department of Philosophy and Moral Sciences, Ghent University.

 A link to his bibliography.